kokopelli314/circles-attack/README.md

 # Circles Attack!
 Experimentation in Canvas animations.
-Uses sweet background graphics from a <a href="http://rectangleworld.com/blog/archives/462">rectangleworld.com</a> post.
+Uses sweet background generative art from <a href="http://rectangleworld.com/blog/archives/462">a rectangleworld.com post</a>.

 To do: implement gameplay.